DougTW/documentation/Developer-Guide.md

 ### Create a container

 Create a container as normal.
-For example using Docker:
+Here's an example using Docker:

 ```
 $ sudo docker run -ti busybox sh